IBM-Security/verify-operator/docs/Design.md

 |Endpoint|Description
 |--------|-----------
-|/check|This is just the kick-off URL for the authentication processing.
-It won't do anything by return a 401 so that Nginx will redirect the processing to the '/auth' endpoint.
+|/verify-oidc/check|This is just the kick-off URL for the authentication processing.
+It won't do anything by return a 401 so that Nginx will redirect the processing to the '/verify-oidc/auth' endpoint.
-|/auth|This endpoint is the main endpoint for the authentication processing.
+|/verify-oidc/auth|This endpoint is the main endpoint for the authentication processing.
+It will handle the generation of the redirect to IBM Security Verify for authentication, and the validation of the supplied OIDC JWT after the authentication has completed.

-> XXX: I still need to flesh out the '/auth' processing.

 The [Vouch Proxy](https://github.com/vouch/vouch-proxy) project contains an example OIDC-RP implementation which can be referenced for the implementation of this controller.
 The [github.com/coreos/go-oidc](https://pkg.go.dev/github.com/coreos/go-oidc#section-readme) package will be used to handle the OIDC specific processing.